 Career planning is not something to be dreaded or put off.
 It is an activity that should be liberating and fulfilling, providing goals to achieve in your current career or plans for beginning a transition to a new career.
 Career planning should be a rewarding and positive experience.

 Here, then, are 10 tips to help you achieve successful career planning.

 1. Make Career Planning an Annual Event

-By making career planning an annual event, you will feel more secure in your career choice and direction — and you’ll be better prepared for the many uncertainties and difficulties that lie ahead in all of our jobs and career.
+By making career planning an annual event, you will feel more secure in your career choice and direction — and you’ll be better prepared for the many uncertainties and difficulties that could lie ahead.

 2. Map Your Path Since Last Career Planning